ee292d/udnn/README.md

 ```
 cmake .. -DCMAKE_BUILD_TYPE=Release
 ```

+We have included the example benchmark code in `benchmark/main.cc`.
+Feel free to build your C++ benchmark code on top of that.

 ### Extra credit:
 Given the nature of this project, only the sky is the limit!
 Here is an